john-sprague/portfolio-john-sprague/system-design/stream-processing-foundations.md

 ### Partitions:
 - 320 MB/sec.
-- Bake a guess about throughput for state-of-the-art server.
+- Take a guess about throughput for state-of-the-art server.
   - A single broker can handle 100 MB/sec.
   - 320 / 100 = ~4 partitions.
 - One replication (partition) group is three brokers (need an odd number of replications).